 At the Cloud Shell prompt, connect to your Cloud SQL instance:

-gcloud beta sql connect myinstance --user=root
+gcloud sql connect myinstance --user=root

 Enter your root password.